rjmatthews62/MooCoderPy/README.md

 A double-click on an error message or stack trace in either the stack or the main terminal window will go the the relevent source code.
 ## TODO ##
 Enable tests for local edits.
+(Done)
 Shortcut key to toggle between terminal and last edit page.
+(Done)

 ## Release History ##
 0.3.5 - Fixed bug with Ctrl+N adding to verb list